-Now when I have the time outside of classes, a lot of my times is spent browsing others' code and tutorials, practicing smaller concepts myself, and working towards a deeper understanding of programming languages, especially virtual machines.
-I think they are just a quite interesting tool where a lot of research has been done and can still be done, to make performance better, improve safety, and along with new programming languages can introduce a lot of useful features for developers.
+Now when I have the time outside of classes, a lot of my time is spent browsing others' code and tutorials, practicing smaller concepts myself, and working towards a deeper understanding of programming languages, especially programming language runtimes.
+I think they are a fantasizing tool where a lot of research has been done and can still be done, to increase performance, improve safety, and along with new programming languages can introduce a lot of useful features for developers.

 While it is not that convenient to snowboard in university, if I have the chance I will always go when I can.
 I skied for a long time then switched to snowboarding sometime in elementary school as my brother always did it and it seemed fun.
 It was always a fun time for me, and a good time to relax after school and let my thoughts flow.

-My focus here is in Chinese, as I have made many Chinese friends over the past few years, and have begun watching Chinese shows and movies and listening to Chinese music.
-I love it all and as a result I started to learn Chinese in class and out, and I have begun to make some progress.
+My focus in this area is in Chinese, as I have made many Chinese friends over the past few years, and have enjoyed watching Chinese shows and movies and listening to Chinese music.
+I love it all and as a result I started to learn Chinese inside class and out, and I have begun to make some progress.
 Although my pronunciation still leaves a lot to be desired, I don't plan to give up anytime soon.

-Beyond specifically to Chinese, I am quite curious about a lot of Korean, Japanese, and Chinese culture, language, and history.
-I have been taking courses such as Introduction to East Asian Civilizations, where we learned about a new topic each day, such as chopsticks one day to kimchi or Chinese rock the next.
-I also spend free time researching these topics, especially about the history of the peoples, their languages, and how they all developed and how their histories intersect.
+Beyond specifically Chinese, I am quite curious about a lot of Korean, Japanese, and Chinese culture, language, and history.
+I took courses such as Introduction to East Asian Civilizations, where we learned about a new topic each day, such as chopsticks one day to kimchi or Chinese rock the next.
+I also spend free time researching these topics, especially about the history of the people, their languages, and how they all developed and how their histories intersect.

-I feel like over this time, I've mastered the language and its standard library, from most of its features including generics, lambdas, concurrency, reflection, and more.
-I've even dabbled in JVM bytecode manipulation and runtime modification for some of the projects I contribute to.
-I've learned how to design good, usable APIs in the language, by working on Sponge, and reading great guides like Effective Java.
+I feel like over this time, I've mastered the language and its standard library, including many complex features including generics, lambdas, concurrency, reflection, and more.
+I've even dabbled in JVM bytecode manipulation and runtime modification for some projects I contributed to.
+I've learned how to design good, usable APIs in the language, by working on plugin libraries, and reading great guides like Effective Java.

-Kotlin is a more recent pickup of mine as the JVM ecosystem has been migrating in hordes to use its lovely new introductions while still remaining within the JVM ecosystem.
-I've gotten comfortable with it over time and feel almost as proficient in it as with Java, outside of its more particular features which I have not had as much of a chance to use.
+Kotlin is a relatively more recent pickup of mine as the JVM ecosystem has been migrating in hordes to use its lovely new introductions while still remaining within the JVM ecosystem.
+I've gotten comfortable with it over time and feel as proficient in it as with Java.
 I've started writing all of my Gradle build scripts in Kotlin rather than Groovy and my recent projects have been in Kotlin instead of Java.
 While I still love Java, I can now understand the benefits Kotlin brings to the table and am comfortable teaching people the language from scratch, or in transition from another JVM language.

-Testing can be a pain, but I am a fairly cautious programmer, so I tend to always be thinking of things that could go wrong and if I am in a position to I write tests or tools that will enable me to test the problem I think could arise.
-I have experience with JUnit 4 and 5 as well as many manual testing setups.
-Most of my experience has come from working on SpongePowered projects and converting 100s of tests from JUnit 4 to 5, but I have also utilized these testing methods in some of my computer science courses in university.
+Testing can be a pain, but I am a fairly cautious programmer, so I tend to always be thinking of things that could go wrong and if I am in a position to, I write tests or tools that will enable me to test the problems I think could arise.
+I have experience with popular Java and Dart testing libraries as well as many more complex testing systems, including using golden tests during UI development.

 My first superficial experience with computer hardware started in middle school when I started researching how computer parts work and come together to bring a computer to a functional state.
-Once I eventually had the money to do so, I was able to apply this knowledge to properly understanding what I was buying when I designed my first computer and then built my second one.
+I used this knowledge to build many computers for myself and my friends, aiming to gain a deeper understanding over time, through experience and independent research.

-My deeper experience with hardware came in university when I took two introduction electrical/computer engineering courses.
+My deeper experience with hardware came in university when I took two introduction electrical and computer engineering courses.
 They still took a pretty high level view, with the first focusing on binary, hexadecimal, finite state machines, assembly, and similar concepts.
 The second course then went more in depth where we built on that knowledge to understand how circuits and gates build logic and how features like serial execution and memory work at the circuitry level.
 We applied this knowledge to design circuits that we downloaded onto FPGAs to test our programs.
-This was still not that deep, but it has helped me understanding a lot more of how my programs can be implemented on actual circuits.
+This was still rather superficial, but it helped me understand a lot more of how programs I write are actually ran on a physical level.

-As I've talked about, a lot of my interest lies in education, this includes education technology.
-At first we didn't even have tools like Google Docs when I started school, now we have tools like Schoology, Canvas, PowerSchool, TopHat, and many more.
+As I've mention, a lot of my interest lies in education, including education technology.
+At first, we didn't even have tools like Google Docs when I started school, now we have tools like Schoology, Canvas, PowerSchool, TopHat, and much more.
 I think these all do an okay job at the moment, but can continue to do an even better job over time making the job of teacher's easier and improving the education students are experiencing.
 I have experience with many education technology tools from having used them, but also having researched them and their code if public, analyzing how we can improve these tools for our teachers and students.
-I always appreciate the chance to take part in events, such as an EdTechTeam summit where I learned about a a lot of other teals and got to network with people in the field utilize them or would like to use them.
+I always appreciate the chance to take part in events, such as an EdTechTeam summit, where I can learn about more tools and how others in the field utilize them or would like to use them.

 Another leadership experience for me was in Knowledge Bowl at Minnetonka High School.
 While the club had teachers as advisers, there was a lack of student leaders and drive from the students to help the club reach its potential.
-I missed the feel of Knowledge Bowl at my old school so I tried to step up to help accomplish this.
-I got friends I made to join the club and I helped to learn during practices and sometimes I would give small tips or lessons to my classmates from my past experiences.
-I was not necessarily that skilled at Knowledge Bowl, but I'd like to think I helped from the drive and structure I helped provide.
-Senior year I took even more initiative as it wasn't my first year there anymore, and I handled initial recruiting, document creation and hanging up, communicating with the advisers, our chats.
-While Knowledge Bowl season is not too long, we had a fun time both years, and my two friends who took up co-president roles when I left did a fantastic job with the club.
-I got a chance to watch one of their meets this year and they've done a lot for the club and it was great to see all of them grow so much after two years.
+I missed the feel of Knowledge Bowl at my old school, so I tried to step up to help accomplish this.
+I had friends I made join the club, I helped to teach during practices, and sometimes I would give small tips or lessons to my classmates from my previous experiences.
+I was not necessarily that skilled at quiz knowledge, but I'd like to think I helped from the drive and structure I helped provide.
+Senior year I took even more initiative as it wasn't my first year there anymore, and I handled initial recruiting, document creation and distribution, communicating with the advisers, and our chats.
+While the Knowledge Bowl season is not too long, we had a fun time both years, and my two friends who took up co-president roles when I left did a fantastic job with the club.
+I got a chance to watch one of their meets and they've done a lot for the club.
+It was great to see all of them grow so much after just two years.